sdumetz/node-wayland-client/README.md

 If you found something that definitely won't work, pelase submit an issue.

 Higher-level features should generally be implemented in a separate user-facing package, but I'm open for suggestion if you think some helpers might get used across a wide range of interfaces.

+a POC for supporting shared memory and FD borrowing through a native addon would be welcomed.